1980 Horatio Alger Award Winner

 Stephens and his brother established the City Trust Education Fund to benefit Little Rock high school students and teachers, and the Police and Fire Trust Fund to benefit the families of public safety officers killed in the line of duty in Little Rock.

-"Education is so important," Stephens says.
-"The Horatio Alger Association's National Scholars program now gives more scholarship money than any other non-profit association," he says.
+"Education is so important," Stephens said.
+"The Horatio Alger Association's National Scholars program now gives more scholarship money than any other non-profit association," he said.
 "That is something of which we can all be proud."* Deceased